 6. Use realistic text to speech voiceover

 Video script – done!
 Graphic designs – done!
 And now comes the tricky part – recording audio, especially for an effective long-form video.
 If you want to make your videos sound professional and boost engagement, it is important to use the best video editing software and put effort into the quality of your recording too.
+It’s also a good idea to arm yourself with some knowledge on sound recording.
+Follow the link and read a guide on how to voice over videos to get the gist of it.

 Some tips on how to make this happen: While editing your video, make sure to choose the right tone of voice according to your target persona and video concept, plan enough pauses and emphasize important keywords because Google is able to crawl everything that is said.
 Further, don’t forget to double-check your grammar and try to use background music.